 My first post will be about learning graphic design from a book.
 It is “Visuelles Gestalten mit dem Computer” by Lewandowsky and Zeischegg, rororo, 2002.
 Graphic design seems to be an unusual craft to learn from a book.

 The title “Visuelles Gestalten mit dem Computer” (“Visual Design with the computer“) does also sound like step-by-step photoshop tutorials better suited for learning where to click rather than teaching graphic design.

-While there are some step-by-step suggestion, the book focusses on exercises in design by using simple elements like color, dots and rectangles.
+While there are some step-by-step suggestion, the book focuses on exercises in design by using simple elements like color, dots and rectangles.
 Thus, it is similar to the Bauhaus-Vorkurs.
 Most exercises are to be done in a vector graphics program like Illustrator, but they are not bound to a specific computer application and I could have done most of the exercises with crayons and scissors, too.

 I was surprised to see today that the files date back to 2003 and 2004.
 I must have been 16 years old, 9th grade in school and seemingly I took a strong interest in graphic design, enough to work my way through roughly 60 visual exercises that consisted of arranging lines in "tense" or "relaxed" compositions and coloring rectangles to convey "anger" or "happiness".